Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/feature_engineering_on_fabric/README.md

 ## Model training and inferencing

+So far in this sample, the source data has been ingested, cleansed, transformed, and registered as features in Azure ML managed feature store.
+The data lineage of each processing step has also been registered in Microsoft Purview.
+Now, we can use these features to train a machine learning model.

+Even though they can be included in the same data pipeline, the training and inferencing notebooks are run separately as distinct operations for the purpose of this sample.

 ### Model training

+The model training notebook is available at [model_training](./src/notebooks/model_training.ipynb).
+This notebook uses the features registered in the previous step to train a machine learning model.
+Like previous notebooks, it also registers the model training lineage in Microsoft Purview.

-Go to model_training notebook, and click `Run all`.
+To run the notebook, Open it and and click `Run all`.

-> Notice: the model_training will need to retrieve data from the feature store, which requires credential to access the feature store.
-Make sure the `client_secret` parameter is set in the notebook `feature_set_retrieval`
+> Note: the model_training will need to retrieve data from the feature store, which requires credential to access the feature store.
+Make sure the `client_secret` parameter is set in the notebook `feature_set_retrieval`.

-The model will be trained and registered as an ML model.
+The model will be trained and registered as an `ML model` in the Fabric workspace.

-Go to the Fabric workspace and locate the item categorized as a `ML model`.

 ![machine learning models](./images/model_type.png)

-For each ML model, you can track different versions with different parameters or metrics.
+For each ML model, different versions can be tracked with different parameters and metrics.

 ![ml model list](./images/model_list.png)

 ### Model inferencing

+The model inferencing notebook is available at [model_inferencing](./src/notebooks/model_inferencing.ipynb).
+This notebook uses the features registered in the previous step to perform inferencing.
+Like previous notebooks, it also registers the model inferencing lineage in Microsoft Purview.

 Go to model_inferencing notebook, and click `Run all`.